sfsu-csc-667-fall-2024-roberts/term-project-the-purple-sponge/README.md

 # Updating the Database After it has been changed

-There are two ways to reset and reload the database:

 1. In pgadmin4, delete every table manually including the migrations table Then run: `npm run db:migrate` inside your terminal to build back all the tables
-2. Repeatedly use `npm run db:rollback` until all the tables are removed and then run `npm run db:migrate`